Canalizator/w-installer/README.md

 # W\.AI GPU Completely brainless installation Script

-Automates the installation and configuration of W\.AI GPU workers on NVIDIA-powered systems.
+Automates the installation and configuration of W.AI GPU workers on NVIDIA-powered systems.

-It will install all dependencies, check CUDA, and reinstall if the version is other than 12.4.
+- Installs all required dependencies.
+- Checks for the installed CUDA version and reinstalls it if it's not **12.4**.
-It will find out the number of available cards, determine free VRAM and start instances at the rate of 1.8GB per instance Otionally, It will  restart all workers every 30 min.
+- Detects the number of available GPUs.
+- Calculates available VRAM and starts worker instances at a rate of **1.8 GB per instance**.
+- Optionally, restarts all workers every **30 minutes**.

 ---